Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 21 active public transport stops operating within Telina - Toolooa.
-These stops serve a mix of bus routes, with five individual routes providing service.
-A total of 180 weekly passenger trips are made across these routes.
+Transport analysis indicates 21 active public transport stops operating within Telina - Toolooa.
+These stops serve a mix of bus routes, totaling five individual routes that provide 180 weekly passenger trips collectively.
+Transport accessibility is rated as good, with residents typically located 381 meters from the nearest transport stop.

 Frequently Asked Questions - Transport